-Sales of our agricultural products were approximately 43% of our total net sales for the third quarter of 2020.
+Sales of our agricultural products were approximately 46% of our total net sales for the first quarter of 2021.
 The price at which our agricultural products are ultimately sold depends on numerous factors, including the supply and demand for nitrogen fertilizers which, in turn, depends upon world grain demand and production levels, the cost and availability of transportation and storage, weather conditions, competitive pricing and the availability of imports.
-Additionally, expansions or upgrades of competitors' facilities and international and domestic political and economic developments continue to play an important role in the global nitrogen fertilizer industry economics.
+Additionally, expansions or upgrades of competitors' facilities and international and domestic political and economic developments continue to play an important role in the global nitrogen fertilizer industry economics, including the impact from the Phase 1 trade agreement between the U.S. and China.
 These factors can affect, in addition to selling prices, the level of inventories in the market which can cause price volatility and affect product margins.

-From a farmers' perspective, the demand for fertilizer is affected by the aggregate crop planting decisions and fertilizer application rate decisions of individual farmers.
+From a farmer's perspective, the demand for fertilizer is affected by the aggregate crop planting decisions and fertilizer application rate decisions of individual farmers.
 Individual farmers make planting decisions based largely on prospective profitability of a harvest, while the specific varieties and amounts of fertilizer they apply depend on factors such as their financial resources, soil conditions, weather patterns and the types of crops planted.

-Additionally, changes in corn prices and those of soybean, cotton and wheat prices, can affect the number of acres of corn planted in a given year, and the number of acres planted will drive the level of nitrogen fertilizer consumption, likely effecting prices.
-The USDA estimates the number of acres of corn being planted in the U.S. in 2020 to be approximately 91 million acres.
-In addition, the USDA estimates corn production for the 2020 harvest at approximately 14.7 billion bushels, up 8 percent from the 2019 harvest.
-The average yield in the U.S. is estimated at 178.4 bushels per acre, 10.9 bushels above the 2019 harvest yield of 167.5 bushels per acre.
+Additionally, changes in corn prices, as well as soybean, cotton and wheat prices, can affect the number of acres of corn planted in a given year, and the number of acres planted will drive the level of nitrogen fertilizer consumption, likely affecting prices.

+The March 2021 USDA annual Prospective Planting report currently indicates farmers intend to plant 91 million acres of corn in 2021, slightly higher than in 2020, and certain industry sources maintain an estimated range of 91 to 93 million corn acres.
+As it relates to the 2021 Crop as noted in the table below, the USDA estimates the U.S. ending stocks to be approximately 34 million metric tons, a 29.7% decrease from a year ago.

-The following October estimates are associated with the corn market:
+The following April 2021 estimates are associated with the corn market:

-2021 Crop 2020 Crop 2019 Crop (2020 Harvest) (2019 Harvest) Percentage (2018 Harvest) Percentage October Report (1) October Report (1) Change (2) October Report (1) Change (3) U.S. Area Planted (Million acres) 91.0 89.7 1.4% 88.9 2.4% U.S. Yield per Acre (Bushels) 178.4 167.5 6.5% 176.4 1.1% U.S. Production (Million bushels) 14,722 13,620 8.1% 14,340 2.7% U.S. Ending Stocks (Million metric tons) 55.0 50.7 8.5% 56.4 (2.5%) World Ending Stocks (Million metric tons) 300.5 304.2 (1.2%) 319.8 (6.0%)
+2021 Crop 2020 Crop 2019 Crop (2020 Harvest) (2019 Harvest) Percentage (2018 Harvest) Percentage April Report (1) April Report (1) Change (2) April Report (1) Change (3) U.S. Area Planted (Million acres) 90.8 89.7 1.2% 88.9 2.1% U.S. Yield per Acre (Bushels) 172.0 167.5 2.7% 176.4 (2.5%) U.S. Production (Million bushels) 14,182 13,620 4.1% 14,340 (1.1%) U.S. Ending Stocks (Million metric tons) 34.3 48.8 (29.7%) 56.4 (39.2%) World Ending Stocks (Million metric tons) 283.9 303.0 (6.3%) 321.1 (11.6%)

-- (1) Information obtained from WASDE reports dated October 9, 2020 ("October Report") for the 2020/2021 ("2021 Crop"), 2019/2020 ("2020 Crop") and 2018/2019 ("2019 Crop") corn marketing years.
+- 1. Information obtained from WASDE reports dated April 9, 2021 ("April Report") for the 2020/2021 ("2021 Crop"), 2019/2020 ("2020 Crop") and 2018/2019 ("2019 Crop") corn marketing years.
 The marketing year is the twelve-month period during which a crop normally is marketed.
 For example, the marketing year for the current corn crop is from September 1 of the current year to August 31 of the next year.
-The year begins at the harvest and continues until just before harvest of the following year. - (2) Represents the percentage change between the 2021 Crop amounts compared to the 2020 Crop amounts. - (3) Represents the percentage change between the 2021 Crop amounts compared to the 2019 Crop amounts.
+The year begins at the harvest and continues until just before harvest of the following year. - 2.
+Represents the percentage change between the 2021 Crop amounts compared to the 2020 Crop amounts. - 3.
+Represents the percentage change between the 2021 Crop amounts compared to the 2019 Crop amounts.